 Our unique approach will bring together expertise from both academia and industry, to address the grand challenges around future energy and minerals supplies and thus, achieve sustained economic development.

 This theme focuses on innovating new technologies and operational excellence to accelerate the transformation of the minerals and energy resources sectors.
-Of particular interest is to adopt scientific knowledge and emerging technologies from other disciplines tailored for the minerals and energy resources sectors.
-This includes monitoring and communication technologies to improve operational safety, evaluate environmental impact and expand efficiencies, and artificial intelligence for automation and data analytics.
+This includes monitoring and communication technologies to improve operational safety, evaluate environmental impact and expand efficiencies.

 At UNSW Minerals and Energy Resources Engineering, we’re committed to providing the best learning, teaching and research environment.
 We continue to invest in world-class facilities to support our academics and students in driving innovative research.